bgianfo/pr-dash/README.md

 ### Building/Installation

-`pr-dash` is written in C#, targetting dotnet core so you'll need to grab a [dotnet core 3.0 installation](https://dotnet.microsoft.com/download/dotnet-core/3.0) in order to compile it.
+`pr-dash` is written in C#, targeting dotnet core so you'll need to grab a [dotnet core 3.0 installation](https://dotnet.microsoft.com/download/dotnet-core/3.0) in order to compile it.
 Building is easy: